Digital Nomad Exchange

 When we asked people about diversity in China and whether locals are accepting of differences, they said...

 "There's not a whole lot of diversity among the English-speaking expat community.
 There are different religions and races, but little economic diversity.
-I think most people are fairly tolerant," said a member in Tianjin, China.
+I think most people are fairly tolerant," explained one expat living in Tianjin, China.

 Please login to continue reading this article.